P. J. Black: Final years (2013–2015)

 In January 2014, the Pro Wrestling Torch Newsletter released a ranking of WWE's roster; Gabriel was ranked as a lower-tier babyface.
 He wrestled one match on pay-per-view for 2014, that being the André the Giant Memorial battle royal at WrestleMania XXX, which Gabriel failed to win.
 In mid-2014, Gabriel began competing more on NXT, which was now the show for WWE's rebranded developmental branch, but even there, Gabriel lost all of his televised singles matches, including to Adrian Neville, Tyler Breeze and Hideo Itami.
-After losing to Sami Zayn on the 3 July 2014 episode of NXT, Gabriel turned heel for the second time since 2011 by joining his former partner Tyson Kidd in a post-match assault on Zayn.
+After losing to Sami Zayn on the 3 July 2014 episode of NXT, Gabriel turned heel for the first time since 2011 by joining his former partner Tyson Kidd in a post-match assault on Zayn.
 The following week on NXT, Gabriel and Kidd's reunion was initially successful as they defeated Neville and Zayn in a tag match, but Zayn got revenge when he and Adam Rose eliminated Gabriel and Kidd in a tournament to determine the number one contenders to the NXT Tag Team Championship on the 7 August episode of NXT.
 Gabriel's last televised victory was on the 11 September 2014 episode of Superstars against Sin Cara.
 His last title opportunity came on the 28 November 2014 episode of SmackDown, when he was the first eliminated from a battle royal for the United States Championship.